 The cavalcade left as quickly as it had arrived and made its way to Taoiseach Bertie Ahern's constituency of Drumcondra.

-An RTÉ News report by Colm O'Callaghan broadcast on 12 December 2000.
+An RTÉ News report broadcast on 12 December 2000.
+The reporters is Colm O'Callaghan.